-The GSoD indices can be used to assess cross-country differences and similarities and to identify trends at the country, regional and global levels over time.
-Users are advised not to collapse the scores for the individual attributes into one single democracy index as a disaggregated perspective provides more nuanced information.
+The GSoD Indices can be used to assess cross-country differences and similarities and to identify trends at the country, regional and global levels over time.
+Users are advised not to collapse the scores for the individual attributes into one single democracy index as a disaggregated perspective provides more nuanced information and because such an exercise needs to be grounded in careful theoretical reflections.

-It is not recommended that the indices be used to carry out impact assessments of specific policy reforms or democracy promotion initiatives.
+Furthermore, it is not recommended that the Indices be used to carry out impact assessments of specific policy reforms or democracy promotion initiatives.
 Despite disaggregation, they are often too abstract to be useful for suggesting concrete policy reforms, which should rather be informed by detailed and context-specific evaluations of opportunities and constraints.
-In relation to the main data sources that the GSoD indices draw on, the release of version 7 of the V-Dem data (2017) was followed by a cautionary note: 'With the updates covering 2013-2016, it has for a few country-variable combinations been impossible to achieve that target [at least five country experts per country-indicator].
-At times, the result is significant changes in point estimates as a consequence of self-selected attrition of Country Experts, rather than actual changes in the country'.
-Moreover, 'identifiers for the main country coded by 11.7% of experts were incorrectly assigned ... this issue has likely reduced cross-national comparability to an unclear extent' (V-Dem 2017).
+In relation to the main data sources that the GSoD Indices draw on, the release of version 9 of the V-Dem data (2019) was followed by a cautionary note:

-Therefore, caution should be exercised when drawing conclusions for the period 2013-15 using the GSoD indices that rely heavily on data from the V-Dem expert survey.
+The V-Dem Methodology assumes five or more coders for the 'contemporary' period starting from 1900, originally coded to 2012.
+With the updates covering 2013-2018, it has for a few country-variable combinations, been impossible to achieve that target.
+We have found that this at times result in significant changes in point estimates as a consequence of self-selected attrition of Country Experts, rather than actual changes in the country (V-Dem 2019).

+Therefore, caution should be exercised when drawing conclusions for the period 2013-2018 using the GSoD Indices that rely heavily on data from the V-Dem expert survey.
 In practice, this problem tends to be more pronounced for democracies in North America and North and West Europe, where the scores for some indicators and countries have tended to be dragged down towards the global mean for methodological rather than substantial reasons.
-Conclusions should not be drawn concerning North American and West European countries based on small dips in some of the indices at the very end of the period covered (2012-15) alone.
 Although these changes are generally not statistically significant, they could signal a downward trend but they could also be a methodological artefact.
+The scores of a few other countries appear implausibly high and reflect sudden increases (for example, Libya's scores for Free Political Parties, Freedom of Association and Assembly, and Checks on Government during the years 2011-2018).
+Caution is also required for the Number of female ministers (v_23_19) since this V-Dem indicator has not been updated by V-Dem for 2018 and contains mistakes.